 Calamus essential oil is available in three forms:

 Depending on the form, this essential oil has varying degrees of potential toxicity (and possible carcinogenicity).
-Most aromatherapy sources recommend using the oil only under the guidance of a professional.
+Many aromatherapy sources recommend avoiding the oil or using it only under the guidance of a professional.

 Plant family: Araceae

-Production: Steam distilled from the roots (rhizomes) of the plant, which is also called sweet flag.
+Production: Steam distilled from the roots (rhizomes) of the plant, which is also called sweet flag or sweet sedge.
+The reed-like aquatic plant has small greenish-yellow flowers and grows on the edges of lakes and streams with the long-branched rhizome immersed in mud.

 Aroma: Faintly sweet and waxy.